wjbmattingly/iiif-download/README.md

 ## Basic usage

-The configuration is stored in `iiif_download/config.py` and can be overriden by setting environment variables.
+The configuration is stored in `iiif_download/config.py` and can be overridden by setting environment variables.

 ### Inside a script